Marker Logo

 Erected 1985 by Bureau of Land Management.

-Photographed By Michael Kindig
+Photographed by Michael Kindig

 2. Lt.
 Gen. Samuel B. M. Young Marker

-Photographed By Thomas Chris English, June 16, 2010
+Photographed by Thomas Chris English, June 16, 2010

-4. Desert Training Center Camp Young Marker
+4. Desert Training Center Marker

 Courtesy National Archives and Records Administration, Pacific Branch, Laguna Niguel, Calfornia., June 30, 2000